 Pilning has a particularly rich railway history, involving two station sites and multiple closures and re-openings.

 Service improvements at Pilning are supported by both the Pilning Station Group and Friends of Suburban Bristol Railways.
-Campaigners note that 25,000 jobs are due to be created in the area as part of the Avonmouth Severnside Enterprise Area, and that a new junction on the M49 motorway could allow for a park-and-ride-type station.
+25,000 jobs are due to be created in the area as part of the Avonmouth Severnside Enterprise Area, and the new junction on the M49 motorway could allow for a park-and-ride-type station.
 Pilning is better placed for fast routes to Wales, Bristol or London in comparison to the nearby, but currently also poorly served, Severn Beach station.

 From December 2019, Pilning services (Saturday only, eastbound only) depart at 8.33 and 14.33.
-According to Pilning Station Group, the previous timings of 8.34 and 15.34 were more helpful for people who were actually trying to use this limited service for a day out.
+According to Pilning Station Group, the previous timings of 8.34 and 15.34 were better for people who use this limited service for a day out.

 The South East Wales and West of England Business Link (SEWWEB) campaign group suggest a plan to improve transport links along the corridor between North Somerset, Temple Meads, east Bristol, north Bristol and the South-East Wales commuter belt.
-Their proposals include stations at Aztec West and Pilning, and improved services to Patchway, and their campaign wins Railfuture’s Oliver Lovell Award for best new group.
+Their proposals include stations at Aztec West and Pilning, and improved services to Patchway.
+Their campaign wins Railfuture’s Oliver Lovell Award for best new group.

 SEWWEB propose replacing the existing Pilning station with one 900 metres further west at the point where the Cross Hands Road (B4055) crosses the four-tracked railway.
 This location could allow easy access to Pilning village, bus routes and local business parks.

 Another proposal suggests moving Pilning station to the point where the main A403 crosses the (two-tracked) railway and creating a combined rail/coach interchange.